mirunapopescu99/DSCI-Churn-Prediction/README.md

 This project explores customer churn prediction using real-world e-commerce transaction data.
 The goal is to identify customers at risk of leaving by analysing historical purchase patterns and behaviour.

+The full main code is in the churn_predictor.py

 # Project Overview